heuermh/dishevelled-bio/README.md

-  variant-table-to-vcf    convert Ensembl variant table to VCF format vcf-pedigree    extract a pedigree from VCF format vcf-samples    extract samples from VCF format
+  variant-table-to-vcf    convert Ensembl variant table to VCF format vcf-pedigree    extract a pedigree from VCF format vcf-samples    extract samples from VCF format vcf-to-parquet    convert variants in VCF format to Parquet format

 arguments:
    -a, --about  display about message [optional]